rspatialladies/rspatial-resources/README.md

-# rspatial-resources
+# R-Spatial Resources
-A list of useful resources for getting started with spatial data in R
+A list of useful resources for getting started with spatial data in R. Feel free to contribute through a pull request or issue!

 # General R Resources:
 For those interested in further tutorials or resources for spatial data analysis and R more generally, please refer to: